clef/clef-wordpress/readme.txt

 = 1.5 =
 Released 11 July 2013

-* Updated feature: instead of changing Clef-enabled users' passwords every time they sign in to WordPress, usernames and passwords are entirely disabled for Clef accounts
+* Updated feature: instead of changing Clef-enabled users’ passwords every time they sign in to WordPress, usernames and passwords are entirely disabled for Clef accounts

 = 1.4 =
 Released 19 June 2013

 * New feature: single sign-off.
 When you sign out of your phone, you sign out of all of your WordPress sites.
 * New feature: greater password protection.
-If a site admin opts-in, a user's passwords will be reset to a random 40 characters every time they sign in.
+If a site admin opts-in, a user’s passwords will be reset to a random 40 characters every time they sign in.

 = 1.3 =
 Released 26 April 2013